moseslee88/BlackJackProject/README.md

-#nWeek 3 - BlackJack Project
+## Week 3 - BlackJack Project
-## This is my weekend project for week 3.
+# This is my weekend project for week 3.
 ### Moses Lee, Skill Distillery student

 *focus on OO Class Structure